 New Tradition: Spend All Day Enjoying the Great Outdoors

 Why not spend some time with the local canines and try out dog sledding.
-The kids will not forget how much fun these puppers were or the experience of being a real musher!
-And if that’s not on your bucket list, we have plenty of winter fun!
-Take a winter hike or try out snowshoeing, enjoy a magical sleigh ride, or try out a fat bike!
+The kids won’t forget how much fun these pups were or the experience of being a real musher!
+And if that’s not on your bucket list, we have plenty of winter activity options!
+Take a winter hike or try out a guided snowshoe tour, reach the peak from the comfort of a snowcat with a scenic snowcat tour, or take a moonlit gondola ride up to Sunspot!
+You can still get a Thanksgiving meal when you end your day at Doc’s right at the base of Winter Park.
+Call 970-722-5450 for reservations.

 Tradition to Ditch: Stress